Baby Heat Rash: Symptoms, Causes, and Treatments - Baby Chick

 Image via ResearchGate.com

 This is the most common type of heat rash in babies.
 Miliaria rubra involves a deeper blockage of the sweat ducts.
-Sweat gets trapped deeper in the skin, causing an inflammatory response, usually appearing as redness.
+Sweat becomes trapped deeper in the skin, triggering an inflammatory response that often appears as redness.
 Inflammation causes the classic heat rash symptoms, including red, itchy bumps and discomfort that may worsen with increased sweating.1

 3. Miliaria Profunda